elledaniels/Minima-tutorials/tutorials/basic/4-Create_token-tutorial-2.md

    - **Coin Amount** as we talk before it it is about to the amount of minimas we have on the coind we are going to use for split into smaller units so we choose **Coin Amount:91.815999** (note, only choose 8 decimals max)

-   -**Minimal Unit** this field is the smaller unit that we are going to use to split the 1 minima into, the only values allowed are 0.1 and 0.01 other values than that will not trigger the function, as the game only use **0.1** and **0.01** units for sending minimas when a gemm is collected.
+   - **Minimal Unit** this field is the smaller unit that we are going to use to split the 1 minima into, the only values allowed are 0.1 and 0.01 other values than that will not trigger the function, as the game only use **0.1** and **0.01** units for sending minimas when a gemm is collected.

-   -**Receiver** this field is the wallet address who will receive the small units of 1 minima, it can be your own node if you have the game installed on it or it has to be the node where the game is installed.
+   - **Receiver** this field is the wallet address who will receive the small units of 1 minima, it can be your own node if you have the game installed on it or it has to be the node where the game is installed.
-   -**Origin** this field is the wallet address where the Minimas to split are located, explained on the first field **Coin ID**
+   - **Origin** this field is the wallet address where the Minimas to split are located, explained on the first field **Coin ID**
    **origin: 0xE278554F3843D7DD8CDD8AA5E9556C0DC2D7B07C37A8403CE0AFDDE56E8A5EFC**
    - So now that all parameters are set press **RUN** and if everything is right you should see a very long results like this :
 ```